Anwar Sadat: Peace with Israel

+Law 43 of 1974 or Infitah, was Anwar Sadat's policy of "opening the door" to foreign private investment within Egypt, in the years after ending the war with Israel.
+Infitah was accompanied by a break with longtime ally and aid-giver the USSR—which was replaced by the United States.
+The policy ended the domination of Egypt's economy by the public sector and encouraged both domestic and foreign investment in the private sector.
+Millions of previously poor Egyptians who had joined the middle class under the Nasser regime through education and jobs for the government or parastatals, were left stuck in an "increasingly marginalized, stagnant and low-paying public sector," under Infitah.

 In January 1977, a series of 'Bread Riots' protested Sadat's economic liberalization and specifically a government decree lifting price controls on basic necessities like bread.
 The riots lasted for two days and included hundreds of thousands in Cairo.
 120 buses and hundreds of buildings were destroyed in Cairo alone.
 The riots ended with the deployment of the army and the re-institution of the subsidies/price controls.
 During this time, Sadat was also taking a new approach towards improving relations with the West.

 The United States and the Soviet Union agreed on 1 October 1977, on principles to govern a Geneva conference on the Middle East.
 Syria continued to resist such a conference.
 Not wanting either Syria or the Soviet Union to influence the peace process, Sadat decided to take more progressive stance towards building a comprehensive peace agreement with Israel.